ricardolsmendes/shell-scripts/README.md

 A collection of general-purpose Shell Scripts intended to automate regular developer's tasks.

-## update-nested-git-repos.sh
+## git-update-nested-repos.sh

-Updates all Git local repositories nested to a given directory by running `git pull` and `git fetch --prune` for each of them.
+Update all Git local repositories nested to a given directory by running `git pull` and `git fetch --prune` for each of them.